-On this date in 1921, KTRK consumer affairs reporter Marvin Zindler was born.
+On this date in 2007, KTRK consumer affairs reporter Marvin Zindler died of pancreatic cancer.

-Inside the Texas Chicken Ranch: The Definitive Account of the Best Little Whorehouse is now available from both Amazon.com and BarnesAndNoble.com.
-It's also available as an ebook in the following formats: Kindle, Nook, Google Play, iBooks and Kobo.
+Inside the Texas Chicken Ranch: The Definitive Account of the Best Little Whorehouse is now listed on both Amazon.com and BarnesAndNoble.com for pre-order.